klausbruckner2026/KB2026_SECURITY_ACCESSMENT_ahwei4Bei0a/README.md

-Here's a revamped version of the README with improved structure, clearer documentation, and a more professional presentation:

----

 # Simple Regex Scan 🔍

 A lightweight Python-based static code analyzer that uses regular expressions to identify potentially insecure code patterns.
 Perfect for quick security assessments and code reviews.